Maps are not displaying in the admin or front-end.

 If you run into these issues, you'll want to purge all caches, or possibly even disable and/or delete your site caching plugins.
 Site caching comes in many forms, and rather than go into depth on these, we'll link you to the most complete article we've found on the topic, as created by our friends at Elegant Themes:

-*Note: If you're not seeing any maps, whether on the front-end or in admin, you may still need to activate your API.
+*Note: If you're not seeing any maps, whether on the front-end or in admin, you may still need to verify your API key.
 You will see a message at the top of your dashboard if this is the case.

 Here's an easy tweak on how you get it to play nice with MapifyPro: